Geisel School of Medicine

 John A. Batsis, Alexandra B. Zagaria, Ryan J. Halter, George G. Boateng, Patrick Proctor, Stephen J. Bartels, and David Kotz.
 Use of Amulet in behavioral change for geriatric obesity management.
 Journal of Digital Health, volume 5, pages 1–7.
 Sage, June 2019. doi:10.1177/2055207619858564.

 Dartmouth Digital Commons Citation

 Batsis, John A.; Zagaria, Alexandra B.; Halter, Ryan J.; Boateng, George G.; Proctor, Patrick; Bartels, Stephen J.; and Kotz, David, "Use of Amulet in behavioral change for geriatric obesity management" (2019).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 4006.